 There are a small number of reasons why a parrot’s feathers may change to a specific color.
 Although not a hard rule across every species, the new coloring may enable you to gauge the reason for the change.

 Cockatiels with liver disease may develop bright yellow feathers rather than black feathers.
-Conditions such as fatty liver disease are potentially fatal if left unresolved.
+Conditions, such as fatty liver disease, can be fatal if left unresolved.

-You should also check your parrot’s favorite perches.
-Are they covered in feces and dirt?
-Then clean them because the debris is likely rubbing off onto the parrot.
-The same goes for any surfaces that the parrot’s feathers brush against.
+Check your parrot’s favorite perches.
+Are they coated in feces and dirt?
+If so, clean them because the debris is likely rubbing off onto the feathers.

-Patches of differently colored, shredded, or damaged feathers may indicate an injury or infection.
-This will be in the skin or feather follicle.
+Patches of differently colored, shredded, or damaged feathers may indicate an injury or infection in the skin or feather follicle.

-Parasites can also be responsible for irritation.
-A parrot will likely over-preen and bite at this area, further irritating the skin and feathers.
+Parasites can lead to irritation.
+A parrot will likely over-preen or bite at the area, further irritating the skin and feathers.

 How To Improve Feather Quality In Parrots

-To enable your parrot to maintain healthy feathers, you should offer proper care in all aspects of its life.
-This will include its meals, its environment, and even how much sun it gets.
+To enable your parrot to maintain healthy feathers, offer proper care in all aspects of its life.
+This will include its meals, living environment, and access to sunlight.

-Long periods of stress are responsible for feather banding.
-This will eventually lead to behavioral problems and feather plucking.
-A stressed parrot is likely unhappy, bored, or lonely.
-That’s all the more reason to provide it with an enriching and stress-free environment.
+Long periods of stress are responsible for feather banding, leading to behavioral problems and feather plucking.
+So, a stressed parrot is likely unhappy, bored, or feeling lonely.

 A socialized parrot is a happy and stress-free parrot.
-Spend time with your parrot and allow it to join you in other parts of the house.
-For example, setting up a perch in the living room is a great way to let it spend time with its family.
+Spend time with your parrot and allow it to join you in other parts of the house, such as having a perch in the living room.

-Keep the cage away from any vents or air-conditioning units.
-These airflows are notorious for drying our parrot’s feathers and skin.
+Keep the cage away from any vents, fans, or air-conditioning units.
+These airflows can be stressful and are notorious for drying parrots’ feathers and skin.

-A fully enriched parrot will be more active, and it won’t feel the need to over-pluck its feathers from stress or boredom.
-This also prevents overeating, so obscenity and fatty liver disease aren’t as much of a concern.
+An enriched parrot will be more active, and it won’t feel the need to over-pluck its feathers due to stress or boredom.

-UVB lights are a good alternative to sunbathing.
-Keep in mind that after 6 months of use, the light will cease producing UVB rays, even if it still creates light.
-You may need to switch it out.
+Put part of your parrot’s cage in an area with access to direct sunlight.
+UVB lights are an alternative to sunlight.
+Keep in mind that after 6 months of use, the light will cease producing UVB rays.